alaincaron/ts-fluent-iterators/docs/classes/PromiseIterator.md

 • **A** = `never`

-the type of elements of the `FluentIterator`
+the type of elements of the `PromiseIterator`

 #### Returns